Skip to menu Skip to content Skip to footer

 Student wearing UQ PPE Society t-shirt talking to another student.

-How to get the most out of studying a Bachelor of Politics, Philosophy and Economics at UQ
+How to make the most of your Bachelor of Politics, Philosophy and Economics

 Study tips